topcoder-platform/community-app/docs/how-to-add-a-new-topcoder-community.md

         <NewsSection news={props.news} />
         ```
         The `<NewsSection />` component does not render anything, if its `news` property is *null* or an empty array, thus it can be kept inside the page code even when there is no news feed configured for a community.
+    - `subdomains`: Optional.
+Array of sub-domains where this sub-community should be served.
+If provided, the first sub-domain in the array will be considered as the main one, i.e. when we need to land a visitor to the community we'll redirect him to that sub-domain.
     - `description`: A berief description which will be displayed in dashboard.
     - `image`: A image that located at `/assets/images/tc-communities/background` will be displayed in dashboard
     - `terms` - *Array of Numbers* - Optional.
 If provided, it should hold an array of Topcoder term of use IDs; agreement to all these terms will be necessary to self-join the community.
 Beside this, it has no other effects at the moment.